zandra-handz/LittleLemon/README.md

 You will want to establish a virtual environment and activate at the littlelemon/ level before running and testing.

-Cd to littlelemonroot/ project folder to run the server and to run the tests.
+Cd to littlelemonroot/ project folder to run the server (python manage.py runserver) and to run the tests (python manage.py test).
 See the readme.txt for endpoints!

 ### Database Configuration